 5-HTP is not a miracle cure and does not work for everyone.
 But it works for many people.
 If you suffer from chronic headaches, you should consider taking a natural and proven 5-HTP dietary supplement.

 5-HTP and fibromyalgia

-Fibromyalgia is characterized by general pain, exhaustion, morning stiffness and sleep disorders.
+Fibromyalgia is characterised by general pain, exhaustion, morning stiffness, and sleep disorders.
 It is a constant and gnawing general pain that severely affects people's ability to function.

 The pain generally affects the neck, shoulders, lower back, hips, shins, elbows, or knees, and is usually more common in the morning.

 As discussed in a study on fibromyalgia and migraines, increasing serotonin levels could have a direct impact on reducing the transmission of pain signals.
 The more serotonin there is, the less susceptible you are to pain.